Atlanta School Drops Pledge Of Allegiance Because Students Did Not Stand Or Participate

 “I pledge allegiance to the flag of the United States of America and to the Republic for which it stands, one nation under God, indivisible, with liberty and justice for all.”

 These words will no longer ring out in a morning recitation at the Atlanta Neighborhood Charter School — an educational institution servicing grades kindergarten through to the eighth grade — according to Fortune.
-Given the recent flaps over the politics of nationalism and patriotism — which saw NFL players take a knee and NFL fans respond with mixed reviews and a substantial decline in viewership according to Sports Illustrated — it seems quite likely that the Atlanta Neighborhood Charter School could find itself as the new front line in a new partisan battlefield.
+Given the recent flaps over the politics of nationalism and patriotism — which saw NFL players take a knee and NFL fans respond with mixed reviews and a substantial decline in viewership, according to Sports Illustrated — it seems quite likely that the Atlanta Neighborhood Charter School could find itself as the new frontline in a new partisan battlefield.

 Elementary campus principal Lara Zelski made the case for the decision quite plain in a public letter addressed to the family and friends of the school.